indiajacksonphd/Helio-Lite/README.md

 5. **Key Pair**: Create a new key pair for SSH access.
 Download and save the `.pem` file securely.
 6. **Network Settings**:
    - Create a new security group or select an existing one.
-   - Configure rules to allow SSH, HTTP, and HTTPS traffic from the internet.
+   - Configure rules to allow SSH and HTTP traffic from the internet.
+   - ⚠️ **Security Notice**: This configuration does not use HTTPS, meaning data will be transmitted in plain text.
+This setup is not secure for production use.
+To secure the system, configure HTTPS and proper IAM policies.
+See [AWS Security Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) for guidance.
 7. **Configure Storage**: Choose Elastic Block Storage (EBS) with at least 500 GiB gp3.
 8. **Advanced Details**: In the user data section, enter the following script: